AndrewAllgood/aao-helper/README.md

 * Roll for sides (assign players to either Axis or Allies)

+* Create and edit embed messages

+* Correct invisibility of newly created channels

+* Conveniently give showcase roles

 * Move showcase channels and galleries between archive and main categories

-* Create and edit embed messages

 * After inactivity, automatically unhide threads or archive forum posts

-* System that lets people give themselves Exhibition Match role
+* System that lets people give themselves exhibition match role

 * System for granting leaderboard rank badges, storing them in a database, and updating with the ranked seasons.
 This is the most sophisticated functionality.